-This spring the Orleans County Historical Society is planning to build a replica of the old timber frame barn that used to stand next to the Old Stone House.
-The new barn will be used to exhibit antique farm equipment.
+In June 2012, the Old Stone House Museum and the Timber Framers Guild raised a replica of the old timber frame barn that used to stand next to the Old Stone House.
+This new barn will be used to exhibit antique farm equipment.

-An archaeological survey last summer indicated that the original barn was built about the same time of the Old Stone House – 1836.
+An archaeological survey in the summer of 2011 indicated that the original barn was built about the same time of the Old Stone House – 1836.
 The barn was connected to the stone dormitory by a small shed that entered through the root cellar, where buckets of cold milk could be kept cool.
 A door from the root cellar entered the back of the kitchen.
 We know from journals of students that they were encouraged to bring a cow or chickens with them to school to help feed everyone, and save money on board.

 The old “unsightly barn” was removed in 1924, according to minutes of the Orleans County Historical Society.
 To save the old stone dormitory of the first secondary school in the county from being taken down by a railroad bridge building company for the granite blocks, the Orleans County Historical Society had incorporated in 1916 to raise the $500 to purchase the building.
 They worked hard to restore the four story granite block building both inside and outside, and then filled it with artifacts to open as a museum of Orleans County history in 1925.
 They didn’t need the adjacent barn, which was also in disrepair, and the easiest thing to do was remove it.
 Oddly enough, the barn stood from 1836 to 1924 – 88 years – and has been gone from 1924 to 2012 – 88 years.
-We propose to rebuild the barn as much like the original as we can determine from old photographs and foundation remains.
+We rebuilt the barn as much like the original as we could determine from old photographs and foundation remains.